 Candace Parker, a 3-time WNBA champion and 2-time Olympic gold medalist, announces retirement

+Candace Parker always said she’d know when it would be time to retire.
+That day came Sunday.

-Three-time WNBA champion and two-time Olympic gold medalist Candace Parker announced Sunday she’s retiring after 16 seasons.
+The three-time WNBA champion and two-time Olympic gold medalist announced on social media that her career was over after 16 seasons.

-“The competitor in me always wants 1 more, but it’s time,” Parker wrote in a social media post.
+“The competitor in me always wants 1 more, but it’s time,” Parker wrote in an Instagram post.
 “My HEART & body knew, but I needed to give my mind time to accept it.”

 “I promised I’d never cheat the game & that I’d leave it in a better place than I came into it. … I always wanted to walk off the court with no parade or tour, just privately with the ones I love,” she wrote.
 “What now was to be my last game, I walked off the court with my daughter.
 I ended the journey just as I started it, with her.”